colinchilds/giftorio/README.md

 1. Visit the website (or your local development server)
 2. Upload your GIF file
-3. Configure settings:
+3. Configure settings (frame rate, image size, etc.)
-   - Frame rate (default: 15 FPS)
-   - Maximum size (default: 100 pixels)
-   - Toggle Space Exploration mode
-   - Select substation quality (if Space Exploration is enabled)
-4. Click Submit
+4. Click Generate
 5. Copy the generated blueprint string
 6. Import the blueprint string into Factorio